SakiburRahmann/School-Management-System/README.md

 For issues or questions, please contact the development team.

 ## License
-Understood.
-Here is a **fully polished, professionally worded, enforceable Non-Commercial License** using your name.

-This is suitable as a **LICENSE** file for GitHub or any software distribution.
-It’s direct, unambiguous, and closes the usual loopholes.

----

 # **STRICT NON-COMMERCIAL LICENSE**

 **Copyright (c) 2025 Sakibur Rahman.
 All rights reserved.**